michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

   - Includes branding and layout for fast publishing.
 - Optional future idea: use **React components** for visual explanations (e.g. similarity heatmaps).
 - Might want to explain embeddings later in **non-technical terms** for readers.

+The processor application does the bulk of the

 ### Embeddings, briefly